-- The British Academy the UK's national academy for the humanities and social sciences - welcomes the opportunity to submit evidence to the House of Lords Science and Technology Select Committee's inquiry on the implementation of open access for published academic research findings. - 2 We support moves to make publicly funded research more available, including any data collected in that research, and we believe it is right that members of the public are able to access academic research without excessive obstacles.
-The Academy has hosted two discussions of open access issues in 2012 (one in January, one in October1), and issued a formal statement on 26 July (Appendix A). - 3 Our official position is one of caution.
-We welcome the policy in principle but, like many others in the higher education sector, we are concerned about how implementation is proceeding.
-In our view, it is too rapid and without due attention being paid to some unintended consequences of the policy. - 4 We group our comments under the headings identified by the Committee as being of particular importance.
+- 1 The British Academy the UK's national academy for the humanities and social sciences welcomes the opportunity to submit evidence to the House of Commons Business, Innovation and Skills Select Committee's inquiry on the Government's Open Access policy. - We support moves to make publicly funded research more available, including any data collected in that research, and we believe it is right that members of the public are able to access academic research without excessive obstacles.
+The Academy has hosted two discussions of open access issues in 2012 (one in January, one in October1), issued a formal statement on 26 July 2012 (Appendix A), and in January 2013 submitted written evidence to the inquiry by the House of Lords Science and Technology Select Committee on the implementation of the Government's Open Access policy. - Our official position is one of caution.
+We welcome the policy in principle but, like many others in the higher education sector, we have been concerned about how implementation has been proceeding.
+In our view, it has been too rapid and without due attention being paid to some unintended consequences of the policy.
+We acknowledge that there have been some attempts to clarify the policy within the last month, but we have not been reassured about all our concerns. - 4 We group our comments under the headings identified by the Committee as being of particular importance.